Skip to main content

 Frequently Asked Questions

-Grimoire: Heralds of the Winged Exemplar is a role playing game with fantasy theme.
+Grimoire: Heralds of the Winged Exemplar is a casual role playing game with fantasy and erotic themes.

 Grimoire: Heralds of the Winged Exemplar is available on PC and Windows.